Updated 18 October 2022:

 It would therefore be easy for us to overlook the Katz family of Themar but to do so would be a mistake.
 We will probably never know a great deal about the Katz family but what we do know contributes to our growing knowledge about family dynamics in rural Thüringen in the 19th and 20th centuries.

-Elka Katz married Berthold Goudsmid of Dessau in Sachsen-Anhalt, and together they ran a textile business.
-In 1930 they acquired the property at Franzstrasse 47, at the right of the photo below.
 Their daughter, Ruth Goudsmid, born in 1922, was considered ,geistig zurück-gebliebene/mentally retarded’ and she moved to the Israelitische Erziehungsanstalt für geistig zurück-gebliebene Kinder in Beelitz.
-The school accepted children as young as six years old so Ruth may have been admitted sometime in the late 1920s or early 1930s.
-Elka’s husband, Berthold Goudsmid, died in 1933 at age 53.Elka’s sister, Bettina, and brother Joseph, joined the Goudsmid household at Franzstrasse 47 and helped both with the business and the household.
+The school accepted children as young as six years old so Ruth may have been admitted sometime in the late 1920s or early 1930.

-We know much less about the other Katzes.
-Bettina and Joseph joined the Goudsmid household at Franzstrasse 47 and helped both with the business and the household, but whether this was before or after Berthold Goudsmid’s death, we do not know.
-We know that Martha married and lived in Frankfurt am Main but as yet we cannot confirm the name of her husband or children (see Note 2 below).
-Irma continued to live with Adolf and Meta in Meiningen until the 1930s.
+Irma KATZ continued to live with her parents, Adolf and Meta, in Meiningen until the 1930s.
 We know that she she married Berthold Mauritz Zuikerberg of Amsterdam and we believe the marriage took place in 1936 (our source is a family genealogy website).
-But whether Irma moved to Amsterdam because of her marriage Zuickerberg or whether she met and married Zuikerberg after her move to Amsterdam we do not know.
+But whether Irma moved to Amsterdam because of her marriage to Zuickerberg or whether she met and married Zuikerberg after her move to Amsterdam we do not know.
 She was Zuikerberg’s second wife; he had divorced his first wife, Rebecca Swaep, in 1926.

 After that, death was unnatural, and, by the early 1940s, the family of Adolf and Meta Katz was destroyed.
 In late spring, 1939, Bettina Katz took her own life — the official date of death, 11 June 1939, is the date on which her body was recovered from the River Mulde — possibly/probably in despair over the events of Kristallnacht and fearing what the future threatened.

-Bettina’s siblings and their families were all murdered: On 11/12 November 1941, in one of the early deportations of German Jews to occupied Poland, Martha Katz Hahn was deported from Frankfurt am Main to the Minsk Ghetto.
-On 13 April 1942, Elka Goudsmid (née Katz) was deported to the Warsaw Ghetto.
+Bettina’s siblings and their families were all murdered: The deportation of 11/12 November 1941, which carried Martha and her family Frankfurt am Main to the Minsk Ghetto was one of the early deportations of German Jews to “the East”, On 13 April 1942, Elka Goudsmid (née Katz) was deported to the Warsaw Ghetto.
 Her daughter, Ruth, was deported on 13 June 1942, with a group of other children from Beelitz, to Sobibor.
-On 10 August 1942, Josef Katz, who had fled to France sometime in early 1939, was deported from Drancy to Auschwitz.
-On 6 July 1943, Irma Zuikerberg (née Katz) and her husband, Berthold Maurits Zuikerberg, were deported from Westerbork to Sobibor.
+In May 1940, Joseph was deported to the Saint Cyprien Internment Camp and from there to the Drancy Collecting Detention Camp.
+On 10 August 1942, he was deported from Drancy to Auschwitz.
+On On 6 July 1943, Irma Zuikerberg (née Katz) and her husband, Berthold Maurits Zuikerberg, were deported from Westerbork to Sobibor.

 On 27 October 2011, the City of Dessau laid Stolpersteine in front of Franzstrasse 47 (now Franzstrasse 111-115) to honour the four Katzes who lived there: Elka Goudsmid (née Katz) and her daughter, Ruth Goudsmid, and Elka’s siblings, Bettina and Josef Katz.